Rustling-Pines/typesafe-locale-generator/README.md

 ### Example of a Missing Locale Error

-If a locale is missing for a translation, TypeScript will throw a compile-time error.
-For instance, removing `jp` from the `LoginMessage` in `login.msg.ts`:
+If a locale is missing for a translation, TypeScript will show a **type error during development**.
+For instance, removing `jp` from the `LoginMessage` in `login.msg.ts` will instantly flag the missing locale as a type error.

 ```typescript
 export const LoginMessage: ITranslations<Locales> = {